danangcrysnanto/phdthesis/README.md

 # My PhD dissertation on bovine pangenome graphs

 *In progress*

 Source codes of my doctoral dissertation thesis in `Latex`.

+This repository might be beneficial as template that comply with ETH Zurich's [thesis formatting requirement](https://ethz.ch/students/en/doctorate/doctoral-thesis-examination.html).
+Please adapt accordingly.

 I used [Latex workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) in visual studio code with automatic build run of `pdflatex` (default command).
 My latex distribution is `MacTex` on MacOS.

-To build this project invoke command below.
+To build this project please invoke command below.
 It will generate two pdf versions of the thesis for an online (`main_online.pdf`) and a print (`main_print.pdf`) version.

 ```
 ./compile.sh
 ```

-This repository might be beneficial as template that comply with [ETH Zurich](https://ethz.ch/students/en/doctorate/doctoral-thesis-examination.html) format requirement.
-Please adapt accordingly.
+### Thesis contents

 My PhD work is mainly in developing and using variation-aware genome graphs as reference genome in cattle population.
 I showed that the use of graphs instead of linear genome lead to a more accurate and unbiased genetic variants discovery.
 Additionally, the use of graphs facilitate genetic investigation on the region intractable with a single linear reference genome.